-where ${S}^{1/2} \cdot \pi$ is shorthand for the distribution of ${S}^{1/2} \cdot \Theta$ when $\Theta \sim \pi$.
-The following result shows that the state evolution converges to a fixed point of these maps, that the asymptotic squared-error risks of the EB-PCA iterates improve over the risks of the initial empirical Bayes estimates, and that these risks decrease monotonically over iterations.
+where ${S}^{1/2}\pi$ is the distribution of ${S}^{1/2} \cdot \Theta$ when $\Theta \sim \pi$.
+The following shows that the state evolution converges to a fixed point of these maps, the squared-error risks of the EB-PCA iterates improve over the initial empirical Bayes estimates, and these risks decrease monotonically over iterations.